 If you aren’t sure about using any head lice product, consult with a dermatologist and get the prescription.
 In fact, you may think of using home remedies to get rid of head lice as these products are not very effective in dealing with lice and nits.

-Why the OTC anti-lice products aren’t really effective to get rid of head lice?
+Why aren’t the OTC anti-lice products really effective to get rid of head lice?

-Most of the over the counter medicines as well as prescription hair care products doesn’t work effectively to remove head lice completely.
-These anti-lice shampoos as well as medicated oils meant for lice treatment give a symptomatic relief only.
+Most of the over the counter medicines as well as prescription hair care products don’t work effectively to remove head lice completely.
+These anti-lice shampoos, as well as medicated oils meant for lice treatment, give a symptomatic relief only.
 They can only kill the live lice and cannot damage the nits that become a menace.
 Although you can get rid of head lice by regularly using the OTC shampoo or prescription product, it is not a permanent solution to get rid of head lice.
 They cannot prevent the recurrence of lice.
 These solutions chemically react on the lice, which cannot prevent their infestation too.

 In addition, these medicines contain toxic elements and chemicals that may harm your child.
-It can cause allergic reaction on your scalp and skin.
-Using the medicines also make the hair extremely dry and prone to infection of scalp.
+It can cause an allergic reaction on your scalp and skin.
+Using the medicines also make the hair extremely dry and prone to infection of the scalp.

 However, you can try the OTC products to get rid of head lice initially when it is not that severe an issue.
 You can proceed with home remedies or natural solutions to get rid of head lice when and if you see one or two application of these products are not giving you the desired result of complete recovery.
 You may, in fact, use home remedies in the very beginning and forgo these chemical products altogether, especially in case of small kids.